What Do Semiconductor Processor Do?

 - Database software

-How Long Does it Take to Become a Semiconductor Processor?
+How do I Become a Semiconductor Processor?

 Who Employs Semiconductor Processors?